‘Let your memory be your travel bag’ – Alexander Solzhenitsyn, winner of the Nobel Prize for Literature

 I’m a minimalist.
 For me, if I have to think twice about bringing it along, it gets left behind.

-Each person will ultimately decide this for him or herself what makes the cut, but there are some recurring offenders that end up dead weight.
+Each person will ultimately decide what makes the cut, but some recurring offenders end up dead weight.

-Let’s start out with some commonly packed items that should be reconsidered.
+Let’s start with some commonly packed items that should be reconsidered.

 Items You Didn’t Use LAST TIME